 To be eligible to apply, you must satisfy the court that your relationship has broken down irretrievably.
 This means that:

 You and your former partner have been living separately and apart for a continuous period of at least 12 months; and

 There is no reasonable likelihood of reconciliation or cohabitation being resumed.

-We can file all applications by e-file (online) through the Commonwealth Courts Portal.
+Our divorce lawyers can file all applications by e-file (online) through the Commonwealth Courts Portal.

 To finalise your application, you must provide the following: